 You can use an artificial Christmas tree or a fresh Christmas tree.
 For a traditional look, select a green tree or one that is slightly flocked.
+Ensure that the tree is very full for a professional designer look.

 For a fresh Christmas tree, make sure to rotate it to where the best side is in the most visible location and the less attractive side is in a less visible location, such as against a wall.
 Keep it watered daily so it doesn't dry out or turn brown.